 So why does the Tier 1 ranking have more to do with financial stability rather than product quality?
 Well, according to Bloomberg, a Tier 1 manufacturer is “those which have provided products to five different projects which have been financed by five different (non-development) banks in the past two years”.
 Consider this, a bank would not fund a large project worth millions if the panel used was not likely to last the distance.
 Thus one can come to the conclusion that a Tier 1 solar panel is designed to produce power for as long as the expected lifespan of around 25 years, and therefore regarded as a high-quality panel.

 But, not all companies in the Tier 1 list are in a good financial state.
-According to this article below published by sinovoltaics.com, there are a few big name companies which actively market in Perth and Australia wide who are clearly in financial strife.
-Companies like Sunpower, GCL, Canadian Solar and Yingli, according to this list, are not ranking favorably: “Any company ranked below a score of 1.1 is in the Distress Zone, which means it’s likely to face bankruptcy within the next 2 years.”
+According to this article below published by sinovoltaics.com, there are a few big-name companies that actively market in Perth and Australia wide that are clearly in financial strife.
+Companies like Sunpower, GCL, Canadian Solar and Yingli, according to this list, are not ranking favourably: “Any company ranked below a score of 1.1 is in the Distress Zone, which means it’s likely to face bankruptcy within the next 2 years.”

-Let’s now cover the bench mark companies.
-At Clean NRG Solar, we pride ourselves on providing top quality brands and service from financially stable companies and major corporations.
+Let’s now cover the benchmark companies.
+At Clean NRG Solar, we pride ourselves on providing top quality brands and services from financially stable companies and major corporations.
 So who do we recommend you ask?
 Considering the top 3 ranked companies are not readily available in Australia, Risen is on top of the list for Australian supply.
 Along with a few major brands including LG*, REC, and the German-made Solarworld Brand.

 When it comes to your inverter and panel manufacturer and of course, your solar retailer, we can’t stress enough, please do your research and invest wisely.